bryantanderson/consistent-hashing/README.md

 [High Scalability's article on Consistent Hashing](https://highscalability.com/consistent-hashing-algorithm/)

 Consistent hashing is a distributed systems technique that operates by assigning the data objects and nodes a position on a virtual ring structure (hash ring).
-Consistent hashing minimizes the number of keys to be remapped when the total number of nodes changes
+Consistent hashing minimizes the number of keys to be remapped when the total number of nodes changes.

-The key of a data object is hashed using the same hash function to locate the position of the key on the hash ring.
-The hash ring is traversed in the clockwise direction starting from the position of the key until a node is found.
-The data object is stored on the node that was found.
+Both nodes and data keys are mapped to positions on a hash ring using the same hash function.
+To find where a key should be stored, the system:

-In simple words, the first node with a position value greater than the position of the key stores the data object
+- Calculates the hash position of the key
+- Traverses the hash ring clockwise from the key
+- Places the data on the first node encountered during the clockwise traversal

+With this approach, node addition or removal means that only the keys that fall between the affected node and it's predecessor need to be redistributed.

+To improve load balancing, each physical node is represented as multiple "virtual nodes" on the ring:
+- Each physical node is assigned multiple positions on the ring
+- This spreads the node's responsibility across different segments of the ring
+- When a node fails, its keys are distributed more evenly among remaining nodes.
+Hence it significantly reduces hot spots and balances load distribution

 ## Implementation detail